 Is this the same as astrology?

 No. This is a numerology system that interprets the vibrations of numbers from your birth date.
 Astrology uses planetary positions.
-They can be complementary, but they are different approaches.
+They can complement each other, but they’re different approaches.

 Discover Your Life Purpose Today!